BlogWorkoutsPilates

 1. Start by facing a wall and stand an arm-length away from the wall.

-2. Place your hands on the wall, shoulder-width apart.
+2. Place your hands on the wall at shoulder height, shoulder-width apart.

-3. Bend your elbows as you lean in, bringing your chest towards the wall.
+3. Bend your elbows as you lean in, (Keep your elbows tucked in at 45 degrees.
+You should look like an arrow, not the letter T) bringing your chest towards the wall.

 4. Push back into the starting position until your arms are straight.